 Depending on the conditions, you might visit Orcadas Base, an Argentine scientific station on Laurie Island in the South Orkney archipelago.
 The personnel here will happily show you their facility, where you can enjoy expansive views of the surrounding glaciers.
 If a visit isn’t possible, you may instead land in Signy Island’s Shingle Cove.

-You‘ve now completed roughly the same route (albeit in the opposite direction) that Sir Ernest Shackleton did using only a small life boat, the James Caird, in the spring of 1916.
-Watching Elephant Island materialize on the horizon after a lengthy ocean crossing, it’s hard not to marvel at how he and his five-man crew accomplished that feat.
+You‘ve now completed roughly the same route (albeit in the opposite direction) that Sir Ernest Shackleton did using only a small lifeboat, the James Caird, in the spring of 1916.
+As you watch Elephant Island materialize on the horizon after a lengthy ocean crossing, reflect on how he and his five-man crew accomplished that marvelous feat.

 The purpose of Shackleton’s crossing was to rescue 22 shipwrecked members of his Imperial Trans-Antarctic Expedition, also known as the Endurance Expedition, who were stranded on Elephant Island.
 For four and a half months, Shackleton undertook this legendary rescue.

-Conditions on Elephant Island are severe.
-The coastline is mostly made up of vertical rock and ice cliffs highly exposed to the elements.
-If possible you will take the Zodiacs to Point Wild, where the marooned members of Shackleton’s expedition miraculously managed to survive.
+The coastline of Elephant Island is mostly made up of vertical rock and ice cliffs highly exposed to the elements.
+If possible, you will take a Zodiac to Point Wild, where the marooned members of Shackleton’s expedition miraculously managed to survive.

 If ice permits, the ship will sail into the Antarctic Sound at the northwestern edge of the Weddell Sea.
 Here colossal tabular icebergs herald your arrival to the eastern edges of the Antarctic Peninsula.
 Brown Bluff is a potential location for a landing, where you may get the chance to set foot on the continent.

-The volcanic islands of the South Shetlands are windswept and often cloaked in mist, but they do offer subtle pleasures: there’s a wide variety of flora (mosses, lichens, flowering grasses) and no small amount of fauna (gentoo penguins, chinstrap penguins, southern giant petrels).
+The volcanic islands of the South Shetlands are windswept and often cloaked in mist, but they do offer a wide variety of flora (mosses, lichens, flowering grasses) and no small amount of fauna (gentoo penguins, chinstrap penguins, southern giant petrels).